 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

-This April 2021 update of the guide now expands to 75 jurisdictions, addressing important topics (some new), including:
+This September 2021 update of the guide covers 75 jurisdictions, addressing important topics (some new), including:

 - What percentage of the population is partially or fully vaccinated?

 - When is a person considered “fully vaccinated” for COVID-19?
 (New)